dubzzz/fast-check/README.md

 ## In a web-page

-In order to use fast-check from a web-page (for instance with QUnit or other testing tools), you have to reference the web-aware script as follow:
+In order to use fast-check from a web-page (for instance with QUnit or other testing tools), you have to reference the web-aware script as follows:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/fast-check/lib/bundle.js"></script>